Lumi-supercomputer/lumi-userguide/docs/software/installing/easybuild.md

 $ eb --show-config
 ```

-Now an EasyBuild build recipe is a file with a name that consists of different
+Now, an EasyBuild build recipe is a file with a name that consists of different
-components.
-Consider, e.g., the build recipe
+components and ends with '.eb'.
+Consider, e.g., a build recipe for the software GROMACS

 ```text
 GROMACS-2021.4-cpeGNU-22.06-PLUMED-2.7.4-CPU.eb